schrecka/terminal_correlation_one/README.md

-Submission for the Citadel C1 Terminal Competition by Adam Schreck, Richard Guan, and Chintan Ajmera
+Submission for the Citadel C1 Terminal Competition by Adam Schreck, Richard Guan, and Chintan Ajmera.
+Starter kit from Correlation One is below.

 # C1GamesStarterKit